 Dante Controller (shown to right): Configuration of Dante audio streams requires the use of Dante Controller.
-This free software from Audinate is available for Windows® (7 and 8) and Mac OS X® (10.6.8, 10.7.5, 10.8).
+This free software from Audinate is available for Windows® and Mac®.
 Dante Controller allows you to connect network audio receivers and transmitters together using a simple matrix.
-The OPTDante module allows the nXe or nXp amplifier to receive Dante network audio from another Dante source.
+The OPTDante option allows nXe or nXp amplifiers to receive Dante network audio.
+Additionally, nXp models can transmit Dante signals from the amplifier's post-DSP input channels.